as

 Install and configure the plugin

-1. Install the Vega ESLint plugin:
+1. Install the Vega ESLint plugin and its dependencies:

 Copied to clipboard.

-npm install --save-dev @amazon-devices/eslint-plugin-kepler
+npm install --save-dev @amzn/eslint-plugin-kepler jsonc-eslint-parser

 Copied to clipboard.